XeniaOhmer/hierarchical_reference_game/README.md

     --vocab_size_factor 1

+Or if you would like to change the distractor sampling strategy to "balanced" as in the control experiments, use

+    --balanced_distractors True

-To retrain the agents and evaluate them on zero-shot generalization to novel abstractions, you can execute:
+To retrain the agents and evaluate them on zero-shot generalization to novel abstractions, you can execute

     python train.py --dimensions 8 8 8 8 --zero_shot True --n_epochs 300 --batch_size 32 --num_of_runs 1